Skip to content

 who is the tallest wnba player

-Zheng Haixia’s impact on basketball transcends her playing career.
 She was inducted into the FIBA Hall of Fame in 2021, becoming the first Chinese player to receive this honor.
-FIBA Basketball Her trailblazing journey in the WNBA paved the way for future generations of international players in the league.
-After retiring from professional basketball in 1998, Zheng returned to China and began coaching the People’s Liberation Army (PLA) women’s basketball team, contributing to the development of the sport in her home country.
+After retiring, she returned to China to coach the People’s Liberation Army (PLA) women’s basketball team.

 5. Liz Cambage – 6’9″

 Liz Cambage is a prominent Australian professional basketball player renowned for her exceptional height, scoring prowess, and international impact.
-Standing at 6 feet 9 inches (2.06 meters) and weighing 216 pounds (98 kg), Cambage is among the tallest and most dominant players in women’s basketball history.
+Standing at 6 feet 9 inches (2.06 meters) and weighing 216 pounds (98 kg), Cambage is among the tallest and greatest players in women’s basketball history.

 4. Brittney Griner – 6’9″